n0thhhing/Il2Cpp-Offset-Updater/README.md

 updates.
 The application is built in Kotlin and requires Java 21 to run.

-## Features

-- Reads offset configurations from a JSON file.
-- Supports pattern scanning in AArch64 binaries using the KMP algorithm.
-- Configurable verbosity for detailed output during processing.
-- Easy integration with existing projects via Gradle.

 ## Requirements

 - **Java 21**: Ensure you have JDK 21 installed on your system.